-VolkerHighways (including VolkerSmart Technologies) is a multi-disciplinary contractor operating around the United Kingdom.
+VolkerHighways is a multi-disciplinary contractor operating around the United Kingdom.
 Our services include management of street cleansing, street lighting and electrical services, highways term maintenance, civil engineering and public realm infrastructure projects.
 Specialist divisions provide surfacing, specialist surfacing and traffic management.
-We also offer Smart City services such as fibre installation, through VolkerSmart Technologies.
+We also offer Smart City services such as fibre installation, through VolkerSmart Technologies, a division of VolkerHighways.

-Health and Safety is a core value which will be set in context with all other business objectives, to ensure the health, safety and welfare of all VolkerHighways employees and others who may be affected by the company's activities.
+Health and Safety is a core value which will be set in context with all other business objectives, to ensure the health, safety and wellbeing of all VolkerHighways employees and others who may be affected by the company's activities.
 This statement of policy, and the organisation and arrangements for its implementation, has been prepared to comply with section 2(3) of the Health & Safety at Work Act 1974.
 Further arrangements for its implementation are detailed within VolkerHighways company processes, procedures, and site management plans.
 The company will treat the need to prevent accidents, injuries and ill health to employees and others affected by its work as a top priority.
 In doing so, it will ensure priority is given to the assessment of risk, health and safety planning, and to providing proper information, instruction, training and supervision in accordance with the relevant statutory provisions and industry best practice.

-The Senior Management of VolkerHighways are committed to the review and improvement of health and safety performance, including implementing new guidelines and requirements in its endeavour to achieve industry best practice.
+The Senior Management of VolkerHighways are committed to the review and improvement of health and safety performance, including implementing new guidelines and requirements in its endeavour to achieve industry best practice and in line with our commitment to ISO 45001:2018.
 VolkerHighways will establish and review quantifiable objectives and targets according to the nature of our activities, business and other legal requirements, to ensure continual improvement in both our safety management systems and our performance.